lupyuen/lupyuen.github.io/src/flash.md

 [More about Linux Device Trees](https://www.kernel.org/doc/html/latest/devicetree/usage-model.html)

 _(TODO: Where is the Device Tree stored in XIP Flash ROM?
-Is this Device Tree used by EFlash Loader?)_
+Is this Device Tree used by EFlash Loader or Boot Image?)_

 # Flash Firmware in 2 Stages